Gender of God: Islam

-The Baha'i Faith
+The Baháʼí Faith

-In the Baha'i Faith, Baha'u'llah uses the Mother as an attribute of God: "He Who is well-grounded in all knowledge, He Who is the Mother, the Soul, the Secret, and the Essence".
+In the Baháʼí Faith, Baha'u'llah uses the Mother as an attribute of God: "He Who is well-grounded in all knowledge, He Who is the Mother, the Soul, the Secret, and the Essence".
 Baha'u'llah further writes that "Every single letter proceeding out of the mouth of God is indeed a Mother Letter, and every word uttered by Him Who is the Well Spring of Divine Revelation is a Mother Word, and His Tablet a Mother Tablet."
-The Primal Will of God is personified as the maid of heaven in the Baha'i writings.
+The Primal Will of God is personified as the maid of heaven in the Baháʼí writings.

 Indian religions

 Hinduism

 In Hinduism, there are diverse approaches to conceptualizing God and gender.
 Many Hindus focus upon impersonal Absolute (Brahman) which is genderless.
 Other Hindu traditions conceive God as androgynous (both female and male), alternatively as either male or female, while cherishing gender henotheism, that is without denying the existence of other Gods in either gender.

 The Shakti tradition conceives of God as a female.
 Other Bhakti traditions of Hinduism have both male and female gods.
 In ancient and medieval Indian mythology, each masculine deva of the Hindu pantheon is partnered with a feminine who is often a devi.

 The oldest of the Hindu scriptures is the Rigveda (2nd millennium BC).
 The first word of the Rigveda is the name Agni, the god of fire, to whom many of the vedic hymns are addressed, along with Indra the warrior.
 Agni and Indra are both male divinities.

 The Rigveda refers to a creator (Hiranyagarbha or Prajapati), distinct from Agni and Indra.
 This creator is identified with Brahma (not to be confused with Brahman, the first cause), born of Vishnu's navel, in later scriptures.
 Hiranyagarbha and Prajapati are male divinities, as is Brahma (who has a female consort, Saraswati).

 There are many other gods in the Rigveda.

 They are "not simple forces of nature," and possess "complex character and their own mythology."

 They include goddesses of water (Āpaḥ) and dawn (Uṣas), and the complementary pairing of Father Heaven and Mother Earth.

-However, they are all "subservient to the abstract, but active positive 'force of truth' [Ṛta]…which pervades the universe and all actions of the gods and humans."
+However, they are all "subservient to the abstract, but active positive 'force of truth' [Ṛta]...which pervades the universe and all actions of the gods and humans."

 This force is sometimes mediated or represented by moral gods (the Āditya, e.g. Varuṇa) or even Indra.

 The Āditya are male and Ṛta is personified as masculine in later scriptures (see also Dharma).

 In some Hindu philosophical traditions, God is depersonalized as the quality-less Nirguna Brahman, the fundamental life force of the universe.
 However, theism itself is central to Hinduism.